jhu-library-operations/ansible-role-login-user/README.md

 Role Variables
 --------------

-1. ```login_user: "deploy"```
+1. ```login_user: "<jhedid>"```

       User account to be created.
 Given passwordless sudo and ssh access via ssh key authentication.
 Used for installing and configuring software on the server.
-Expected to be distinct from application service account.
+Expected to be distinct from application service account (e.g. tomcat, apache, catalyst, etc.).

 1. ```local_ssh_directory: "~/.ssh"```